DAN 004 was here takin over ur druft

 - Abaddon in Castlevania is usually a grasshopper looking humanoid who commands swarms of locusts.

-- Command And Conquer 3 Tiberium Wars has the Scrin, where the commanders can control some bug-like cretures such as Buzzers and Disintegrators.
+- Command And Conquer 3 Tiberium Wars has the Scrin, where the commanders can control some bug-like creatures such as Buzzers and Disintegrators.

 - In Touhou, this is explicitly Wriggle Nightbug's ability.
 Somewhat justified, since Wriggle is a firefly youkai, and thus an insect herself.

-- The Powerpuff Girls: The villain Roach Coach can control an army of cockroaches.
-Played with since Roach Coach is revealed to be a roach himself, controlling a robotic suit made to look like a man.
+- The Powerpuff Girls episode "Insect Inside".
+The villain Roach Coach can control an army of cockroaches.
+Played with since Roach Coach is revealed to be a roach himself, controlling a robotic suit made to look like a man (the episode title is a bit of a give-away).
 His ability to control roaches has less to do with being a superpower, and more to do with being a charismatic leader.